DOWRIGHTTV/piCopilot/README.md

 ### Known bug(s)
 There exists a bug when trying to download the postgresql logs.
 The workaround for the time being is down run kExporter and then grab the logs from /opt/piCopilot-idrop/logs/.

+### Up next
+A new .img with all of the aforementioned steps pre-ran.
+Keep an eye out for it soon!

 ### Contacting support
 For help with any of the steps or to inquire how piCopilot can support your integration needs for unmanned systems, please contact us via email: